Try Premium+ free for 7 days. Sign up and start learning now.

-So… you’ve learned your chords.
+Imagine this: You’ve learned your guitar chords.
 Your technique is improving.
 You’re invited to a jam session to play with a few friends.
 They start playing in G and ask you to improvise a solo.
 You feel you should have learned a few guitar scales by now, but you didn’t know where to start or how to use them.
-The intro of the song is whizzing by, you start to wonder, “Is it hot in here?!”
+The intro of the song is whizzing by, and you start to wonder, “Is it hot in here?!”
 It’s your turn to play, your time to face the music.
 And… you wake up in a moment of panic, horror-movie-style.

-This is a recurring nightmare for most guitar players at the beginning.
+This is a recurring nightmare for most guitar players.
 The good news is that this is an easy predicament to solve.
-We’re going to cover the 5 most essential beginner guitar scales.
-Practicing these scales will not only help with your sense of freedom and command of the guitar, but with your technique as well.
+We’re going to cover the five most essential beginner guitar scales.
+Practicing these scales will not only help with your sense of freedom and command of the guitar, but it will improve your technique as well.

-When all else fails, every guitar player should have these scales up their sleeve ready to go.
-We will be moving in order of complexity, so read on and we will explore how you can learn guitar scales and impress others with your guitar playing skills.
+When all else fails, every guitar player should have these scales up their sleeve and ready to go.
+We’ll be moving in order of complexity, so read on as we explore how you can learn guitar scales and impress others with your guitar-playing skills.

 Minor pentatonic scale

-This is the most versatile scale out there by far and the one most people learn first.
-You can think of the minor pentatonic scale as the one that will be your safety net for any kind of improvisation you need to perform at any given time.
+To get started with our five guitar scales, let’s begin with a simple minor pentatonic scale.
+This is by far the most versatile scale out there and the one most people learn first.
+You can think of the minor pentatonic scale as the one that’ll be your safety net for any kind of improvisation you need to perform at any given time.

-If you get lost with the song, or if you suddenly don’t remember the solo you’ve been practicing, the minor pentatonic scale goes with (almost) everything.
+If you get lost during a song or if you suddenly don’t remember the solo you’ve been practicing, the minor pentatonic scale goes with (almost) everything.
 This scale will save the day 95% of the time.
-The minor pentatonic is the Swiss Army knife of guitar scales.
+Think of the minor pentatonic as the Swiss Army knife of guitar scales.

-For most scenarios all you need to know is the key you are playing in, and how to find that note on the 6th string of the guitar.
+For most scenarios, all you need to know is the key you’re playing in and how to find that note on the 6th string of the guitar.
 To follow our nightmare example, G is found at the 3rd fret of the 6th string.
-So, you place your index finger on fret 3 and start playing the scale from that spot.
+So place your index finger on fret 3 and start playing the scale from there.
 Here’s a diagram of the first position of the minor pentatonic scale in the key of G: